matrix-org/synapse/CONTRIBUTING.md

   - If there is any error, fix the error.
 2. If a developer has requested changes, make these changes.
 3. Create a new commit with the changes.
-  - Please [do NOT overwrite the history](docs/dev/git.md#on-keeping-the-commit-history-clean).
+  - Please do NOT overwrite the history.
 New commits make the reviewer's life easier.
   - Push this commits to your Pull Request.
 4. Back to 1.

 Once both the CI and the developers are happy, the patch will be merged into Synapse and released shortly!

-# 10. Find a new issue.
+# 11. Find a new issue.

 By now, you know the drill!